 National Sweater Day

-We hope National Sweater Day was a fun way to learn about the importance of saving energy, and inspired you to use less heat all winter.
+National Sweater Day is a fun way to learn about the importance of saving energy, and inspired you to use less heat all winter.
 Heating accounts for 80% of residential energy use in Canada, and is a significant source of emissions.
 If all Canadians lowered their thermostats by just 2 degrees Celsius this winter, it would reduce greenhouse gas emissions by about 4 megatons – equivalent to shutting down a 600 mega watt coal-fired power station or taking nearly 700,000 cars off the road!